cw9424/cw9424/README.md

-HEY THERE, I'M COLIN! 👋
+HEY THERE, I'M Shane! 👋
 <br>
     I’m a hobbyist developer.
 FIRST Volunteer: I love working on computers and robots, both mechanically and on the software!